- What is SSL?

 Overview

 What is SSL?
-SSL is an acronym for Secure Sockets Layer, an encryption technology that was created by Netscape.
-SSL creates an encrypted connection between a web server and a web browser allowing for private information to be transmitted without the problems of eavesdropping, data tampering, or message forgery.
-The use of an SSL server certificate on a website is usually indicated by a padlock icon in a web browser such as Internet Explorer or Firefox.
+SSL stands for Secure Sockets Layer, an encryption technology that was originally created by Netscape in the 1990s.
+SSL creates an encrypted connection between your web server and your visitors' web browser allowing for private information to be transmitted without the problems of eavesdropping, data tampering, and message forgery.

 Millions of online businesses use SSL certificates to secure their websites and allow their customers to place trust in them.
 In order to use the SSL protocol, a web server requires the use of an SSL certificate.
-SSL certificates are provided by Certification Authorities (CA).
+SSL certificates are provided by Certificate Authorities (CAs).

 Why do I need SSL?